El Paso mass shooter gets 90 consecutive life sentences for killing 23 people in Walmart shooting

 Patrick Crusius, 24, was sentenced to federal prison for committing one of the deadliest mass shootings in U.S. history.
 He pleaded guilty in February to nearly 50 federal hate crime charges after federal prosecutors took the death penalty off the table, although he could still face the death penalty in a separate case in a Texas state court that has yet to go to trial.

-As Crusius was led from the courtroom, the son of one of the victims shouted at him from the galley.
+As he was led from the courtroom, the son of one of the victims shouted at him from the galley.

 "We'll be seeing you again, coward," yelled Dean Reckard, whose mother, Margie Reckard, was slain in the attack.
 "No apologies, no nothing."